 2

-Play Cost — Sanity spent to place this Item into one of your Item slots.
+Play Cost Sanity and discards spent to place this Item into one of your Item slots.

 3

-Activation Cost — Sanity spent to trigger this Item's activation effect.
+Activation Cost Sanity and discards spent to trigger this Item's activation effect.

 4